Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Algorithm Validation and Stability

 We further monitor the residual $R = ||(H - E)\psi|| / ||\psi||$ for the results in Fig.~\ref{fig:localization_proof}(c) (system sizes up to $L \sim 10^9$).
 As shown in Fig.~\ref{fig:benchmark}(b), the residual for discrete localized states grows slowly and remains relatively small ($< 10^{-7}$), demonstrating the accuracy of the eigenpairs.
 In contrast, the residual for the continuum branch grows with $L$ quickly.
 This growth is physically significant: it arises because the level spacing in the continuum vanishes as $L\to\infty$, causing the condition number of the shift-invert operator to diverge.
 Thus, the increasing residual serves as indirect support for the formation of a continuous spectrum in the thermodynamic limit.

-\subsection{Statistical Universality}
+\subsection{Statistical universality}

-To verify that the single state tracked in the main text ($E \approx 0.5t_2$) is representative of the entire extended phase, we calculate the inverse participation ratio (IPR) for 20 randomly sampled states within the extended continuum for each system size.
-Fig.~\ref{fig:statistics} displays the mean IPR (red lines) and the standard deviation (shaded region).
+To verify that the single state tracked in the main text ($E \approx 0.5t_2$) is representative of the entire extended phase, we calculate the IPR for 20 randomly sampled states within the extended continuum for each system size.
+Figure~\ref{fig:statistics} displays the mean IPR (red line) and the standard deviation (shaded region).
 The variance is minimal, and the IPR of the representative state lies within the $\pm \sigma$ band.
 This suggests that the $L^{-1}$ scaling is a universal bulk property of the continuum, robust against microscopic energy variations.